 Paul: Thanks for the questions and for pushing me.
 I always need that.
 I didn't ask to write any of these books, I would wake very early in the mornings, (I still do) with all these thoughts about Genesis, Exodus, through to Deuteronomy.
-The books all made sense to me, as if they are a hermetically sealed machine that interconnects perfectly, and science, technology and biology etc. can only confirm what the Bible has already written thousands of years before.
+The books all made sense to me, as if they are a hermetically sealed machine that interconnects perfectly, with science, technology and biology etc. only confirming what the Bible has already said thousands of years before.

 Okay, moving onto your points about Psalm 90:4 and the word "day" as God sees it.